AlperBayraktar/AlperBayraktar/README.md

 </div>
 <br />

+I haven't been coding since like 1 year now.
+I'll have an High School Entry Exam (LGS) on 5th June.
+Then I'll start programming again.

-- I know Python well, i made projects using TKinter, PyQT, SQLite, PyGame, Flask and Django.
+- I know Python well, I made projects using TKinter, PyQT, SQLite, PyGame, Flask and Django.
-- I improved myself on front-end programming.
-I learned React.
+- I worked on React.
-- Nowadays I'm learning C++.
-I'm interested in games, maybe i will make things with Arduino.
+- I'm interested in C++.
+I was working on a Chess project.
+You can check it out.
-- I joined FLL RePlay, i had 5 teammates.
+- I joined FLL RePlay competition.
-- I joined Kodluyoruz JR.'s Hackhathon with my teammate [Eren Ege](https://github.com/CipioMi) and we were second team that won the hackhathon.
+- I joined Kodluyoruz JR. community's Hackhathon with my teammate [Eren Ege](https://github.com/CipioMi) and we became second.
 Some links about it:

 https://www.instagram.com/p/CSMs3OhjvKb
 <br/>